 Initial post-harvest sampling is completed for all 18 sites included in the BTO add-on project, and the data have been error checked and input into a database set up to analyze the data.
 Five-year post-harvest data was collected at seven sites in the summer of 2010 and one site in 2011.
-Post-harvest sampling is staggered over several years due to landowner harvest schedules; therefore, fifth-year post-harvest sampling will also be staggered over several years until 2014.
+Data collection at two sites were completed in 2013, the data error checked prior, and submitted to CMER staff at the NWIFC.
+One site (Cole Creek) remains to be surveyed in 2014 and following its completion the 5-year Post Harvest Survey work will be complete.
+Data analysis and report writing by NWIFC CMER staff will begin in the second half of 2014.
+Post-harvest sampling has been staggered over several years due to landowner harvest schedules; therefore, fifth-year post-harvest sampling has also been staggered over several years.